A local heritage project covering Masham and Mashamshire, North Yorkshire

 The documents are listed for the period 1850 – 1930.
 As advised by the Law Society, documents are held beyond 1930 but are not available for public access.
 Documents held earlier to 1850 are lodged at North Yorkshire County Records Office.

-DOWNLOAD DATABASE HERE – PLEASE READ INSTRUCTIONS CAREFULLY BEFORE USING
+DOWNLOAD DATABASE HERE – THIS IS AN EDITABLE EXCEL SPREADSHEET - PLEASE READ INSTRUCTIONS CAREFULLY BEFORE USING

 DOWNLOAD INSTRUCTIONS HERE